Wrecker (film)

 Wrecker is a 2015 Canadian horror film written and directed by Micheal Bafaro.
 It stars Anna Hutchison and Drea Whitburn as friends on a road trip who are menaced by a psychopathic tow truck driver.
+The plot is very similar to the 1970's movie Duel (1971 film).
 It premiered on November 6, 2015.

 Plot

-A husband and wife become stranded on a stretch of road known as Devil's Pass.
+A husband and wife driving a 1973 Ford Torino station wagon become stranded on a stretch of road known as Devil's Pass.
 When their cell phone reception cuts out, they wait for help.

 Elsewhere, Emily joins her friend Leslie on a road trip after she becomes frustrated with her boyfriend, whom she believes may have cheated on her.
-Emily drives their Ford Mustang as Leslie begins drinking their beer.
+Emily drives their Ford Mustang as Leslie begins drinking beer.
 At a fork, Leslie stops Emily and suggests they take Devil's Pass.
 After deliberating, Emily agrees.

-Before long, they become stuck behind a foul-smelling tow truck that carries the earlier couple's car, a 1973 Ford Torino station wagon.
-Annoyed that the driver would not pull over to let them pass, Leslie curses the driver after they speed past it.
+Before long, they become stuck behind a foul-smelling tow truck towing the earlier couple's car.
+Annoyed that the driver does not pull over to let them pass, Leslie curses the driver after they speed past it.
 As the women pull into a gas station, they see the truck follow them.
 Emily sees the driver's boots but nothing else.
-Wanting to avoid unnecessary confrontation, the women pull out without an oil change.
-The gas station attendant warns them to service the car soon.
+The gas station attendant checks the oil in the Mustang and warns them that it is low.
+Wanting to avoid unnecessary confrontation, the women pull out without topping up the oil.

-The truck driver follows them and reacts aggressively to their presence, so Emily allows it to pass her.
+The truck driver follows them, so Emily allows it to pass her.
 As it slows down in front of them, Emily attempts to pass it, only to be waved ahead into oncoming traffic.
-Shaken, the women speed ahead of it and nearly hit one of two children in a residential area.
+Shaken, the women speed ahead of it and nearly hit two children in a residential area.
 Emily and Leslie pull off the road to a diner, only to become nervous when they realize the tow truck driver is also parked there.
-They confront a patron they believe to be the driver, but he leaves in a pickup.
+They confront a patron they believe to be the driver, but he leaves in a different vehicle.
 A waitress asks them to leave for causing a scene, and they cautiously return to the highway.

-They find the couple's car, which the tow truck had previously been towing, abandoned on the road.
-The pickup driver stops to aid them, and they quickly explain their ordeal.
-As he helps them get the abandoned car off the road, the tow truck driver appears and hit the abandoned car with Emily in it.
+They find the couple's car, which the tow truck had previously been towing, abandoned on a bridge facing the wrong direction.
+A man driving a pickup truck and trailer stops to aid them, and they quickly explain their ordeal.
+The abandoned car will not start, so the man pushes while Emily steers, but the tow truck reappears and hits the car while Emily is in it.
 She quickly gets out.
 The women warn off the pickup truck driver and fearfully speed off.
 The tow truck continues following them, eventually driving them off the road with a flat tire.
 As the women flee on foot, Emily trips and falls on a rock, and passes out for a while.
 When she wakes, Leslie is gone, and the car's tire has been changed.